SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

          }
          return nil
       }
-   !! <REPL Input>:3:18: error: binary operator '==' cannot be applied to two 'T' operands !!       if value == valueToFind {
+   !$ error: binary operator '==' cannot be applied to two 'T' operands !!       if value == valueToFind {
    !!          ~~~~~ ^  ~~~~~~~~~~~
-   !~ <REPL Input>:3:18: note: overloads for '==' exist with these partially matching parameter lists:
+   !~ /tmp/swifttest.swift:3:16: note: overloads for '==' exist with these partially matching parameter lists:
    !! if value == valueToFind {
    !!          ^